Maggie Smith biography

 Never really letting go of her stage roots, Smith spent the late '80s and early '90s re-conquering the London and Broadway stages in Lettice and Lovage, written for her by Peter Shaffer.
 In 1989 Smith was knighted by the British Crown as a token of appreciation and respect for her prodigious dramatic accomplishments.
 Back in film she also contributed dour turns as the Mother Superior in the immensely popular comedy Sister Act (1992), the aged Wendy in the Peter Pan update, Hook (1991), the intimidating housekeeper of The Secret Garden (1993), and appeared in the all-star film version of Richard III as the Duchess of York in 1995.

 Throughout her career, Smith has earned six Oscar nominations (winning two), 16 BAFTA nominations (winning five) and seven Golden Globes (winning two).
 In 2003 she won an Emmy award for her lead performance in the TV movie My House in Umbria.
 She married fellow actor Robert Stephens in 1967 and had two children with him: Chris Larkin and Toby Stephens, now both actors.
 In 1975 she entered her second marriage to writer Beverley Cross, who remained her husband until his death in 1998.

-Most recently, she played the lead role in My Old Lady (2014) opposite Kevin Kline, reprised the part of Muriel Donnelly in The Second Best Exotic Marigold Hotel (2015) and played the lead character in The Lady in the Van (2015), for which she earned a Golden Globe nomination.
+On the big screen, she has also played the lead role in My Old Lady (2014) opposite Kevin Kline, reprised the part of Muriel Donnelly in The Second Best Exotic Marigold Hotel (2015) and played the lead character in The Lady in the Van (2015), for which she earned a Golden Globe nomination.